Ambathurai: Economy

-Ambathurai is a clean and neat village known for its location surrounded by Hills in both the East and West side.
-It is also a comfortable residential area in Dindigul district.
 Ambathurai's economy depends on a mixed set of occupations like farming, daily wagers, government service staff and non-farming businesses.

 Railway Station

 There is a railway station in Ambathurai village.
 It is becoming a busy railway station due to its proximity to the town Chinnalapatti.
 There are 3-4 Broad Gauge railway tracks in the station and it supports Electric Trains too.
 Few important Express trains and local passenger trains are stopping in the station.
 Notable ones is the Pandian Super fast Express that runs between Chennai and Madurai.

-Nearest Railway station is in Dindigul which is just located 10 kms away.
+Nearest Railway station is in Dindigul which is just located 10 km away.

-Police Station

-The entrance of the Village Ambathurai starts with a police station.
-Cops are available 24/7 with regular sentry changes.
-They do frequently check for vehicles driven without proper documentation and quickly act during emergencies like accidents, thefts etc. One can contact the police station by dialing 0451-2452286.

 Transportation

-Ambathurai Village is situated on the National Highway 7 (NH7) which connects Madurai with Dindigul.
-It has well connected bus facility and trains availability.
-Town buses operated by Government and Private sectors serve the need of this emerging town.
+Ambathurai is situated on the National Highway 7 (NH7) which connects Madurai with Dindigul.
+It has a well connected bus facility and train availability.
+Town buses operated by government and private sectors serve the need of this emerging town.
 The mofussil buses flying in NH-7 also serves the need.
 Madurai Airport is the nearest airport for this village (approximately 65 km).